How Do Claims and Tickets Affect My Insurance

 Collision is your typical car accident or impact with an object.

-Comprehensive claims (also called “other than collision”) are broader and can include, but not limited to, windshield/glass breakage, hitting a deer, or having your car stolen.
+Comprehensive claims (also called “other than collision”) are broader and can include, but are not limited to, windshield/glass breakage, hitting a deer, or having your car stolen.
 The type of claim you have and the total cost can have different effects on your insurance.

 We always see that one accident when driving home during rush hour.
 Two cars are pulled to the side of the road after an apparent fender bender.